Biswapriti/Biswapriti/README.md

 ## 📌 Projects

 🗂️ [Edu Grievance Management System](https://github.com/Biswapriti/EDU_Grivance_System): A GUI DESKTOP application to manage and resolve educational grievances.
-Built with PYTHON,TKINTER and MySQL, featuring a responsive real world project..
+Built with PYTHON, TKINTER and MySQL, featuring a responsive real world project.

+🛒 [Amazon Clone](https://biswapriti.github.io/amazon_clone/): A landing page design with HTML,CSS,JAVASCRIPT only .

+🎓 [Student Result Management System](https://github.com/Biswapriti/Student-Result-Management-System): A desktop application for managing student results, designed with Python ,HTML, Css< JS and MySQL for easy result entry, updating, and reporting.

 🌿 [Mehndi Website](https://mehndi-website.netlify.app/): A creative website showcasing various mehndi designs and services.
 Developed using HTML, CSS, and JavaScript for frontend and backend with PYTHON and FLASK WITH attention to aesthetics.